maida5/ctp-hacks-2025/README.md

-# CUNY Tech Prep Hacks: Aura Soundtrack
+# CUNY Tech Prep Hacks: AuraTracks
-As part of CUNY Tech Prep Cohort 11, we participated in their hackathon and created Aura Soundtrack, an application that analyzes multiple images to generate a playlist of songs that matches the vibe of the images.
+As part of CUNY Tech Prep Cohort 11, we participated in their hackathon and created AuraTracks, an application that analyzes multiple images to generate a playlist of songs that matches the vibe of the images.

 ### Inspiration
 Music and photos are both powerful ways to capture a moment, and we wanted to find a way to bring them together.
 On social media, people often share pictures and music, but choosing a song that really fits the mood can be difficult.
-Project Aura was created to make that process effortless.
+AuraTracks was created to make that process effortless.
 By analyzing the vibe of your images and combining it with your music taste, the app generates playlists that feel personal and unique.
 It’s not just about making posts more fun, but it’s also about discovering new songs, creating soundtracks for memories, and giving people a new way to express themselves through the combination of images and music.

 ### What it Does
 * Users upload as many images as they’d like.